 We have papers about resource management, distributed filesystem, and network virtualization.

 We are working on SDN for management of data center networks, cloud networks and carrier networks.
 One of the most effective usages of SDN is a path control of carrier networks and enterprise networks.
 The project called “GINEW” is an Open Source SDN implementation developed with KEIO University and NICT.
 GINEW stands for “General Integrated Network Engineering Workbox”.
 The SDN framework can control VPLS path on several routers and provide GUI for users.
 Administrators and users can switch VPLS path easily and avoid conflictions of VPLS configs.

-Network Security is an important keyword in the current Internet and mandatory for the Internet.
+Network Security is an essential keyword in the current Internet and mandatory for the Internet.
 We can observe DDoS attacks, spoofing attacks, and brute-force attacks every day.
-In this surrounding situations, NECOMA Project is started.
+In these surrounding situations, NECOMA Project was started.
 It is a joint research project of EU and JP.
 We, SEKIYA lab, join the project from the Japanese side.
-The project is funded by Ministry of Internal Affairs and Communications.
+The project was funded by the Ministry of Internal Affairs and Communications.
 The NECOMA Project was finished in 2017 and NML Project was started, taking over NECOMA Project.
 NML Project was funded by JST CREST.